ckan/ckanext-harvest/README.rst

             {
                 'name': 'csw',
                 'title': 'CSW Server',
-                'description': 'A server that implements OGC's Catalog Service for the Web (CSW) standard'
+                'description': 'A server that implements OGC\'s Catalog Service for the Web (CSW) standard'
             }